-The Nokia Lumia 1520 is currently available to buy for around £450, which isn't cheap but it is a high-end device with a spacious 6-inch display and that alone makes it a worthwhile addition in our list.
+The Nokia Lumia 1520 is currently available to buy from around £320, which isn't bad at all for a high-end device with a spacious 6-inch display, all of which makes it a worthwhile addition to our list.

-Many of our readers to see Nokia's Lumia 1020 coming in fifth place on our list.
+Many of our readers will be surprised to see Nokia's Lumia 1020 coming in fifth place on our list.
 Especially considering the media attention its stunning 41 mega-pixel Pureview camera has attracted.
-Don't get us wrong anyone looking for a smartphone with a great camera should look no further than the Lumia 1020.
+Don't get us wrong, anyone looking for a smartphone with a great camera should look no further than the Lumia 1020.

 The 41 mega-pixel Pureview Camera has a Carl Zeiss Tessar lens, a dual LED Xenon flash and optical-image-stabilisation (OIS).
 It takes snaps and videos that stand up to standalone digital cameras, Nokia's Pro Camera software is excellent and a range of camera accessories are available.

 Looking for a camera phone?
-Then look no further the Nokia Lumia 1020 has the best camera of any smartphone in the world.
-It's also got a great all-round specification, but the camera adds bulk and its design lacks polish and subtly compared to the Lumia 930 and HTC One M8 for Windows.
+Then look no further, the Nokia Lumia 1020 has the best camera of any Windows Phone handset and it’s up there with the best smartphone cameras in the world.
+It's also got a great all-round specification, but the camera adds bulk and its design lacks polish and subtlety compared to the Lumia 930 and HTC One M8 for Windows.

-The Nokia Lumia 830 is a mid-range handset that comes with a premium ultra thin design that comes pre-loaded with the very latest version of Windows Phone 8.1, complete with the Lumia Denim update.
+The Nokia Lumia 830 is a mid-range handset that comes with a premium ultra-thin design that comes pre-loaded with the newest version of Windows Phone 8.1, complete with the Lumia Denim update.

-Essentially, the Lumia 830 is a more affordable version of the Lumia 930 with a similar design and a toned down specification.
-You get the same vibrant design with a aluminum frame which gives it that all-important premium feel and at just 8.55mm and 150g it's pretty portable for a device with a 5-inch display.
+Essentially, the Lumia 830 is a more affordable version of the Lumia 930 with a similar build and a toned down specification.
+You get the same vibrant design with an aluminium frame which gives it that all-important premium feel and at just 8.55mm and 150g it's pretty portable for a device with a 5-inch display.

-With an expected price of around £280 the Nokia Lumia 830 is a great choice for those who are looking for a well-built Windows Phone with a solid mid-range specification.
+With a price of around £270 the Nokia Lumia 830 is a great choice for those who are looking for a well-built Windows Phone with a solid mid-range specification.
 The display isn't as good as on the flagship Lumia 930 nor is it as powerful, but it's still a great handset that offers good value for money and 4G LTE connectivity.

 For just £60 you get a smartphone with a 4-inch display (480 x 854 pixels), a quad-core 1.2Ghz processor and a 5 mega-pixel camera.
 You'll be pleased to hear it comes pre-loaded with Windows Phone 8.1, so you'll still able to enjoy all the new features of Windows Phone and download the latest apps.

-Those looking for a Windows Phone with a premium build should look no further than the HTC One M8 for Windows.
-It's premium unibody design is over 90 per cent metal is unrivalled by any other smartphone in the world, looking and feeling in a different league to everything else.
+Those looking for a Windows Phone with a high end build should look no further than the HTC One M8 for Windows.
+Its premium unibody design is over 90 per cent metal and is unrivalled by almost any other smartphone in the world, looking and feeling in a different league to just about everything else.

 The Nokia Lumia 930 is the successor to the Lumia 925 but it’s such a huge upgrade that it hardly seems fair to lump it in with its predecessor.
 Where to start?
 How about with what hasn’t really changed.
-The build is pretty similar, but that’s no bad thing as the Lumia 925 was the most premium looking Lumia phone available.
+The build is pretty similar, but that’s no bad thing as the Lumia 925 was the most premium looking Lumia phone available until now.